-From shy to outgoing, difficult to easygoing, learn the negative effects of labeling kids and why you should not label children (plus what to do instead).
+From shy to outgoing, difficult to easygoing, learn the negative effects of labeling kids and why you shouldn’t label children.

 Why bother?
-I would think to myself each time I took an algebra or calculus exam.
+I would think to myself each time I took an algebra or calculus exam in high school.

 I expected to do poorly, so I didn’t even try.
 After all, I was the “artistic” kid.
-I was creative, a wordsmith, not a “math person.”
+I was creative and a wordsmith, not a “math person.”
 As I grew up, I never considered I could do well in math classes, even throughout college.

 It wasn’t until years later that I learned the downsides of labeling kids, and that I can be good at math.
-That anyone can do nearly anything, especially if they focus on effort instead of innate traits.
+That anyone can do nearly anything, especially if they focus on effort instead of innate traits and characteristics.

-Of course, labeling kids usually starts with the best intentions.
-We believe we’re encouraging positive behavior (“Good boy!”), fostering passions (“He’s the athletic one,”) and motivating with praise (“You’re so smart!”).
+Of course, these kinds of labels usually start with the best intentions.
+We try to encourage positive way to behave (“Good boy!”), foster passions (“He’s the athletic one,”), or motivate their academic ability (“You’re so smart!”).

-But, just like the labels I grew up with made me believe I was bad at math, labels can do more damage than good.
+But, just like the labels I grew up with made me believe I was bad at math, the use of such labels can do damage as well.

 They limit and put people in boxes, leading us to conclude what we can and can’t do.
 What begins as praise and encouragement quickly snowballs into permanent labels that are difficult to shake off.